easy-chef/easy-chef.github.io/index.md

 ## User Feedback

-Here are some thoughts from the UH community members about the EasyChef application:
+Here are some thoughts from some UH community members about the EasyChef application:

 <blockquote> User experience and navigating through the pages feels intuitive for a modern application. </blockquote>
 <footer>Jorj C.(jcaguioa@hawaii.edu)</footer>